NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/occupancyClassifier.rst

 The module is shipped with BRAILS, so you don't have to install it standalone if you've installed BRAILS following the :ref:`lbl-install` instruction.

-It takes a list of street view images of residential buildings as the input, and classify the buildings into two categories: single family building and  multi-family building.
+It takes a list of street view images of residential buildings as the input, and classify the buildings into three categories:
+RES1 (single family building), RES3 (multi-family building), COM(Commercial building).

 Use the module